FireabT/Drought-Monitoring-Based-on-Google-Earth-Engine-GEE-/README.md

-# Drought Monitoring Using Google Earth Engine (GEE)
+# Drought Monitoring

-This project contains a JavaScript code to perform drought monitoring using the Google Earth Engine (GEE) platform in the Awash River Basin, Ethiopia.
-The script calculates vegetation health and temperature indices, including Vegetation Condition Index (VCI), Temperature Condition Index (TCI), and Vegetation Health Index (VHI), to assess drought conditions in the Awash River Basin from 2000 to 2021.
+This repository contains two different approaches for monitoring drought:

-## Features
+1. **Google Earth Engine (GEE) Drought Monitoring**:
-- Import and filter MODIS NDVI and LST satellite data.
+   This folder contains JavaScript code (`drought_monitoring_gee.js`) that utilizes GEE to compute drought indices such as VCI, TCI, and VHI using MODIS satellite data.
+The analysis focuses on the Awash River Basin from 2000 to 2021.

-- Calculate and visualize VCI, TCI, and VHI.
+2. **In-Situ Data Drought Monitoring**:
-- Classify and compute areas affected by different drought severity levels.
+   This folder contains R scripts for analyzing rainfall data and calculating the Standardized Precipitation Index (SPI) using in-situ data from meteorological stations:
-- Generate time series charts for VCI, TCI, and VHI.
+   - `impute_rainfall_data.R`: Script for filling missing rainfall data using the MICE imputation method.

-## Usage
+   - `spi_calculation.R`: Script for calculating the SPI3 drought index based on rainfall data.

-1. Load the script in your GEE environment.
+## How to Use
-2. Modify the `ROI_1` variable to your region of interest.
+1. Clone the repository or download the scripts.
-3. Adjust the time period by setting the `startyear`, `endyear`, `startmonth`, and `endmonth` variables.
+2. For GEE analysis, load the JavaScript code into the Google Earth Engine platform.
-4. The script will generate drought indices and export them as TIFF images.
+3. For in-situ data analysis, run the R scripts in your local R environment.